arpithajare/kanban-assign/README.md

 - Ability to save the user's view state in local storage.
 - Priority levels are defined as Urgent (4), High (3), Medium (2), Low (1), and No priority (0).

-## Demo

-You can see a live demo of the Kanban board application [here](https://main.d2nq9mz8ggbsl4.amplifyapp.com).

 ## Installation

 To run the Kanban board application locally, follow these steps: